pmean/build-website/text/04/retrospective.md

 > discharge.*
 > [www.cmaj.ca/cgi/content/full/168/2/155](http://www.cmaj.ca/cgi/content/full/168/2/155)

 How do you justify the sample size in study like this?
-You can\'t perform a power calculation because this requires a formal hypothesis.
+You can't perform a power calculation because this requires a formal hypothesis.
 What you can do instead is to show that the various estimates in your study have reasonable precision.